15 essential software tools for remote work in 2023

 Image of Miro

-The whiteboard is an essential ideation tool.
+The whiteboard is one of the most essential remote work tools for collaborative ideation.
 Miro is a digital whiteboard application that takes the traditional whiteboard experience to the next level.
 It allows users to work asynchronously and build on an infinitely expandable canvas.
 Use Miro for planning, ideation sessions, and meetings.

 Miro makes brainstorming more engaging by